gilherau/PrivatePurviewLab/README.md

 - An [Azure account](https://azure.microsoft.com/free/) with an active subscription.
 Note: If you don't have access to an Azure subscription, you may be able to start with a [free account](https://www.azure.com/free).
 - You must have the necessary privileges within your Azure subscription to create resources, perform role assignments, register resource providers (if required), etc.
 - (Optional) A local [installation](https://docs.microsoft.com/cli/azure/install-azure-cli) of Azure CLI
+- Patience, curiosity and a readiness to tinker.

 ## :student: Learning modules